 Province/territory Data limitation Newfoundland and Labrador In 2019, data quality improvements were made to Place of Work data submitted to CIHI.
 Previously, LPNs working in a community health centre were being submitted as working in a hospital.
 Please use caution when interpreting this data.
 In 2019, data quality improvements were made to Location of Employment data submitted to CIHI.
 Prince Edward Island In 2019, data quality improvements were made to Employment Status and Location of Employment data submitted to CIHI.
 In 2019, Place of Work and Area of Responsibility were not reported due to data quality issues.
 In 2022, there was an increase in unknown values for Place of Work , Position , Area of Responsibility and Location of Employment .
 This is likely due to new registrants entering the profession in 2022; those who do not have employment-related information submit their employment-related data as unknown .
-Nova Scotia Starting in 2016, the College of Licensed Practical Nurses of Nova Scotia (CLPNNS) defaults the Employment Status of all new registrants who indicated not employed to not employed and seeking employment in practical nursing .
+Nova Scotia Starting in 2016, the CLPNNS defaults the Employment Status of all new registrants who indicated not employed to not employed and seeking employment in practical nursing.
 New Brunswick In 2021, Place of Work was not reported due to a high proportion of missing values.
 In 2022, the ANBLPN implemented a new database, improving data quality for Place of Work.
-Quebec Prior to 2012, the OIIAQ did not collect data for the value mental health centre, because this type of institution, as defined by CIHI, did not exist in the province of Quebec.
-In 2005, Quebec's MSSS merged most of the province's public-sector hospitals, long-term care facilities and community health centres into 95 CSSSs.
-Starting in 2013, the OIIAQ reclassified its definitions for Place of Work, which resulted in different distribution patterns among the sectors over the years.
-Ontario As of 2012, members are required to provide detailed employment information (Employment Status, Place of Work, Position and Area of Responsibility) for all current employers and to designate an employer to appear on the CNO's register.
-The CNO does not have a concept of primary employer; however, as CIHI requires this information, the CNO provides CIHI with the employer the member designates as the register address as the primary employer.
+Ontario The CNO does not have a concept of primary employer; however, as CIHI requires this information, the CNO provides CIHI with the employer the member designates as the register address as the primary employer.
 In 2018, the CNO implemented a new database.
-As a result, there was an increase in not stated values for the following data elements: Place of Work, Position and Area of Responsibility.
+As a result, there was an increase in not stated values for the following data elements: Place of Work , Position and Area of Responsibility.
 LPNs in Ontario do not have the option to record research as their area of responsibility.
 As such, statistics for the Area of Responsibility value research are not applicable, and caution should be used when comparing Area of Responsibility data from Ontario with that from other jurisdictions.

-Saskatchewan In 2019, there was an increase in not employed and seeking employment in nursing values, and a decrease in employed in nursing discipline with casual status and employed in nursing discipline with full-time status for Employment Status .
+Province/territory Data limitation Saskatchewan In 2019, there was an increase in the value not employed and seeking employment in nursing , and a decrease in employed in nursing discipline with casual status and employed in nursing discipline with full-time status values for Employment Status .
 Fluctuations were also observed for Area of Responsibility .
 Please use caution when interpreting this data.

-Province/territory Data limitation Alberta In 2018, there was a decrease in nurses working as staff nurse/community health nurse and an increase in nurses working in other position .
+Alberta In 2018, there was a decrease in nurses working as staff nurse/community health nurse and an increase in nurses working in other position.
 According to the College of Licensed Practical Nurses of Alberta (CLPNA), the data element Position (Primary Employer) is self-reported and the fluctuations reflect employment practices in Alberta.
-In 2019, there was a decrease in not employed and seeking employment in nursing values, and an increase in employed in nursing discipline with casual status for Employment Status .
+In 2019, there was a decrease in not employed and seeking employment in nursing values, and an increase in employed in nursing discipline with casual status for Employment Status.
 The CLPNA has undertaken a database cleanup.
 As a result, in 2020, there was an increase in nurses working as staff nurse/community health nurse and a decrease in nurses working in other position for the data element Position (Primary Employer) .
 In 2021, there was an increase in LPNs working in public health, which was directly related to COVID-19, as many were working in immunization clinics and contact tracing.
-British Columbia As of 2011, the CLPNBC modified its renewal form to include Employment Status values employed - part time and employed - casual .
-Previously, the 2 categories were combined.
-2019 data from B.C. was received later in the data collection cycle than in previous years, reducing the time allotted for data quality checks.
+British Columbia 2019 data from B.C. was received later in the data collection cycle than in previous years, reducing the time allotted for data quality checks.
 Please use caution when interpreting changes between 2018 and 2019.